THE DHARMA FLOWER SUTRA SEEN THROUGH

 of the Dharma of that Buddha

-will make all the bodhisattvas, who without exception
+will make all the bodhisattvas,

-will be endowed with the sharpest of propensities,
+with the sharpest of propensities,

-rotate the wheel of no regression to bewilderment.
+rotate the wheel of no regression

 This Buddha terrain will always

-be adorned with bodhisattvas
+be adorned with bodhisattvas,

-along with the assembly whose number cannot be counted
+whose number cannot be counted

-of all those who listen to the Buddha (shômon, shrâvaka)
+of all those who listen to this Buddha (shōmon, shrāvaka),

-and will all arrive at the three insights (sanmyô).
+and will all arrive at the three insights (sanmyō).

-Also they will be in possession
+Also, they will be in possession

 of the six reaches of the mind

-of those who have realized the highest degree
+of those who have realised

-of the teachings of the individual vehicle (arakan, arhat).
+of the individual vehicle (shōjō, hīnayāna).

-Again, all those people who listen to the Buddha
+who listen to the Buddha

 will dwell in the dimension